 - Microgreens are gorgeous, and yes, I consider aesthetics all the time when creating a salad, especially when I’m entertaining.
 They also make for a great garnish alternative as not all salads command herbs.

 - Because they are small, they are a great way to incorporate some green leaves in a salad without making it the hero of the dish.
 They are more conspicuous and can be hidden amongst ingredients you prefer to showcase.

 - And lastly, they are delicious!
 Simple as that.

 What are Pepitas?

 Pepitas come from pumpkins that produce seeds without shells.
-So yes, they are pumpkin seeds except that they have to come from a specific type of pumpkin.
-In its natural form, these shell free seeds are green as we know it.
+So yes, they are pumpkin seeds, except that they have to come from a specific type of pumpkin.
+In their natural form, these shell-free seeds are green as we know them.

 How to Roast Brussels Sprouts

 Let’s start with the purple Brussels sprouts.
 We want to remove each leaf by hand, one by one.
 And we want to do so gently, so the entire leaf is intact to resemble a flower petal.
 The leaves, however, are tightly bound, so they are not so easy to pry open without tearing them.